Zepbound diet plan: what to eat and avoid on Zepbound

 • Eating plenty of fruits and vegetables, lean proteins (such as fish), and whole grains can help maximize the effects of Zepbound and support your weight loss goals.

-• It’s generally recommended you avoid processed, fried, and sugary foods or drinks that can interfere with weight loss and worsen the drug’s gastrointestinal side effects.
+• While taking Zepbound, it’s generally recommended to avoid processed, fried, and sugary foods or drinks that can interfere with weight loss and worsen the drug’s gastrointestinal side effects.

 Here's what we'll cover